PRECIOUS-Gold steadies as stocks surge; growth risks, bets on rate cuts lend support

 * Palladium hits more than 3-month peak

-* SPDR Gold holdings fell 0.2% on Tuesday (Adds analyst comments, updates prices)
+* SPDR Gold holdings fell 0.2% on Tuesday (Updates prices)

 By Diptendu Lahiri

-July 3 (Reuters) - Gold steadied on Wednesday, paring gains from earlier in the session as a rally in equities took some shine off the non-yielding metal, while global growth concerns and bets for dovish monetary policy kept bullion supported.
+July 3 (Reuters) - Gold steadied on Wednesday, paring earlier gains as a rally in equities reduced the attraction of the non-yielding metal, while global growth concerns and prospects for dovish monetary policy kept bullion supported.

-Stemming gold’s upward momentum, the S&P 500 index hit a record high at the open as benchmark bond yields tumbled on fears of a global recession and expectations of interest rate cuts by central banks.
+The S&P 500 index hit a record high at the open as benchmark bond yields tumbled on fears of a global recession and expectations of interest rate cuts by central banks.

 The metal reversed course briefly after the U.S. markets opened, but later steadied.